-The cloudiness indicates the carbon dioxide present in a fresh egg; the older the egg, the more gas that escapes, making the white more transparent (and thus more watery or runny).
+The cloudiness indicates the carbon dioxide present in a fresh egg.
+The older the egg, the more gas that escapes, making the white more transparent (and thus more watery or runny).

 This could be a pantry, a cupboard, or in my case, the counter.
 There is no need to refrigerate your eggs, assuming you’ll eat them within a couple of months (and even then, months-old eggs are still safe to eat, as long as they were properly stored; they just won’t cook as well).

 I only wash my eggs right before I use them (to rinse off residual dust).
-If you keep the bedding in your chicken coop clean, there should be little, if any, dirt on the eggshells when you collect your eggs.
+If you keep the bedding in your chicken coop clean, there should be little, if any, dirt or poop on the eggshells when you collect your eggs.

-My hens lay on plastic nest pads and never sleep in their nests, so most of their eggs come out spotless.
-Specks of dirt can be brushed off with a finger or towel.
+My chickens lay on excelsior nest pads (also known as “wood wool”) and never sleep in their nests, so most of their eggs come out spotless.
+Any specks of dirt can be brushed off with a finger or towel.

 USDA guidelines state that eggs should be stored at 40°F or below.
 This is necessary for factory eggs, which are kept in the fridge at the market and should stay in the fridge at home.